bkis/sprudel/README.md

 - based on **PHP** and **MySql** (so it even runs on most managed hosting plans)
 - clean, intuitive interface
 - `yes`/`no`/`maybe` options
-- answer trend visualization
+- answer trend **visualization**
-- free entry of arbitrary answer options or dates (using the built-in datepicker)
+- free entry of arbitrary **answer options or dates** (using the built-in datepicker)
 - unique public links for sharing a poll
-- optional admin links to restrict poll management to author
+- optional **poll admin links** to restrict poll management to author
-- one-click clipboard copy of the poll URL
+- one-click **clipboard copy** of the poll URL
-- comments section in every poll
+- **comments** section in every poll
-- *Mini View* feature (for very big poll tables)
+- **Mini View** feature (for very big poll tables)
-- **customizable labels:** all the labels and texts can be set to custom strings, so you can even translate the interface to a language of your choice
+- **customizable labels**: all the labels and texts can be set to custom strings, so you can even translate the interface to a language of your choice
-- **customizable colors:** all the interface colors can easily be set to your preference (system-wide, that is, not for individual polls)
+- **customizable colors**: all the interface colors can easily be set to your preference (system-wide, that is, not for individual polls)
-- cleanup-script included for deleting polls that have been inactive for more than a certain number of days (can be run via cronjob)
+- **cleanup-script** included for deleting polls that have been inactive for more than a certain number of days (can be run via cronjob)
-- optional poll administration interface for managing all the polls on the server
+- optional poll **administration interface** for managing all the polls on the server
+- optional **anti-spam system** to block requests from IPs that took too many actions (create poll/entry/comment) in fast succession (details in `config/config.features.php`!)

 ## Have a look!
 ![Poll screenshot](img/screenshot.png)